Table of Contents

 The Bible refers to death as sleep.
 The dead simply “sleep” in their graves until the Resurrection Day.
 Jesus said, “Our friend Lazarus has fallen asleep…So then he told them plainly, “Lazarus is dead“ (John 11:11-14; also Psalms 13:3; Daniel 12:2; Acts 7:60; Job 14:12; 1 Thessalonians 4:17, 1 Corinthians 15:51; 1 Corinthians 1:18).

 The Scriptures clearly teach that the dead will be raised up at the Resurrection Day at the end of the world to receive their rewards or punishments.
-They will be raised, given immortal bodies, and caught up to meet the Lord in the air.
-“The Lord himself shall descend from heaven with a shout, … and the dead in Christ shall rise … and so shall we ever be with the Lord” (1 Thessalonians 4:16, 17; also Revelation 22:12; 1 Corinthians 15:51-53).
+The saints will be raised, given immortal bodies, and caught up to meet the Lord in the air.
+“The Lord himself shall descend from heaven with a shout … and the dead in Christ shall rise … and so shall we ever be with the Lord” (1 Thessalonians 4:16, 17; also Revelation 22:12; 1 Corinthians 15:51-53).
 There would be no purpose in a resurrection if people were taken to heaven at death.

 Check out our Bible Answers page for more information on a variety of topics.